Guidelines for Second Bachelor's Degree

 Second bachelor's students must follow the academic catalog under which they were admitted or make the request to switch to a later catalog while the degree is in progress.
 Second bachelor's students cannot select to follow a catalog prior to their admission term.

 Second bachelor’s degree candidates may qualify for Departmental Honors, the Dean’s List, and/or graduation with honors.
 Please refer to the Academic Policies section of this catalog for criteria.

-Applicants who hold permanent resident or visa status must submit a regular application and list their alien registration number in the space indicated.
-Presentation of an applicant’s alien registration card for verification will be required.
+Applicants can submit a regular application and list their alien registration number in the space indicated.
+Presentation of an applicant’s alien registration card or visa will be required.
 Eligibility to be considered a Maryland resident for tuition purposes will be determined after documents are received.
-Foreign academic records must be translated by an official, recognized evaluation service such as the World Education Service, and submitted to the Office of Admissions as part of the academic record.
-An application and all documentation must be submitted by October 15 for the spring term or January 15 for the fall term.
-If a permanent resident is a nonnative English speaker and has resided in the United States for less than five years, a TOEFL result is required.
+Foreign academic records must be translated by an official, recognized evaluation service such as the World Education Service, and submitted to University Admissions as part of the academic record.
+An application and all documentation must be submitted by October 15 for the spring term or January 17 for the fall term.
+Non-native English speakers must demonstrate English proficiency.